sviperll/argo/README.md

  2. type language

-Expression language fully defines program behavior itself, but type language complements expressions to help to get rid of erroneous programms.
+Expression language fully defines program behavior itself, but type language complements expressions to help to get rid of erroneous programs.

  * Type language in Hindley-Milner is really minimal and lightweight.